 Prior to pursuing a workers' compensation claim in South Carolina, it is important to educate oneself on the complicated legal process.
 Many who are injured on the job are simply unaware of the many rights they have as injured workers, and as a result, miss out on opportunities to take advantage of South Carolina laws designed to work in their favor.
-Here are 5 important things to understand when pursuing your South Carolina workers' compensation claim:
+Here are 5 important things from our Columbia personal injury lawyer to understand when pursuing your South Carolina workers' compensation claim:

 1. South Carolina Workers’ Compensation is a “no-fault” system.

 SC Workers Compensation Commissioners (i.e. Judges) do not weigh negligence or assess fault in determining whether you are entitled to compensation for your on-the-job injury.
 Though compensation may be barred due to intoxication, horseplay, fraud and other defenses, your negligence will not prevent you from recovering damages if you were injured at work.
 In addition, your employer’s negligence will not increase the value of your case.
 South Carolina’s workers’ compensation laws simply state that you are entitled to losses that result from your work-related injury.
 Unless you intentionally hurt yourself, were injured due to your own intoxication, or engaged in fraud, you are likely entitled to compensation.
 A South Carolina workers’ comp attorney can help you pursue the benefits our law promises.